Creating an Amazon EBS Snapshot

 After you've created a snapshot, you can tag it to help you manage it later.
 For example, you can add tags describing the original volume from which the snapshot was created, or the device name that was used to attach the original volume to an instance.
 For more information, see Tagging Your Amazon EC2 Resources.

 Open the Amazon EC2 console at https://console.aws.amazon.com/ec2/.

-Select the volume to create a snapshot for and click Create.
+In the Create Snapshot dialog box, select the volume to create a snapshot for, and then choose Create.